-Fast response time and low LOD allow OF-CEAS instruments to perform fast trace gas monitoring.
-This has already been exploited in airborne atmospheric measurements -of methane in Romanini et al. (2006), water isotopes in Iannone et al. (2009a) and Kerstel et al. (2006), and CO in this work- as well as in other fields with laboratory prototypes and commercial instruments (ProCEAS) as mentioned in the introduction section.
+Short response time and low LOD allow OF-CEAS instruments to perform fast trace gas monitoring.
+This has already been exploited in airborne atmospheric measurements of methane in Romanini et al. (2006), water isotopes in Iannone et al. (2009a) and Kerstel et al. (2006), and in other fields using laboratory prototypes and commercial instruments (ProCEAS) as mentioned in the introduction section.

-Calibration of the OF-CEAS Spectrometer: Conversion of absolute molecular absorption to CO concentration 10
+2.4 Calibration of the OF-CEAS spectrometer: conversion of absolute molecular absorption to CO concentration

 The ring-down calibration included in the OF-CEAS technique allows for direct absolute molecular absorption measurements (in cm^{-1} unit, Fig. 1).
-Then line intensity is directly converted to CO concentration with a conversion factor specific to the fitted absorption line for the temperature and pressure operation conditions (298.5 \pm 1 K and 200 \pm 1.8 mbar in this work).
+Then line intensity is directly converted to CO concentration with a conversion factor specific to the fitted absorption line for the temperature and pressure operation conditions (298.5 \pm 1 K and 200 ± 1.8 mbar in this work).
 This allows to account for temperature and pressure effects on the line intensity parameters.
-It is important to stress that this factor is a constant that does not depend on the cavity finesse (continuously measured by ring-down) nor on the gas sample composition 15 (the multiline fit allows independent fit of each species) as far as the foreign pressure broadening effect on CO absorption lines from water can be neglected.
-This is justified for atmospheric measurements where water concentration remains small (it varies from 0.8% to 1.6% for ground based measurements reported in this work).
-As a consequence, the conversion factor of each molecule needs to be determined for the OF-CEAS spectrometer working conditions only once and then during operation the 20 instrument delivers absolute concentrations in real-time without the need of any calibration with certified mixture.
+It is important to stress that this factor is a constant that does not depend on the cavity finesse (continuously measured by ring-down) nor on the gas sample composition (the multiline fit allows independent fit of each species) as far as the foreign pressure broadening effect on CO absorption lines from water can be neglected.
+This is justified for atmospheric measurements where water concentration remains small (it varies from 0.8 to 1.6% for ground-based measurements reported in this work).
+As a consequence, the conversion factor of each molecule needs to be determined for the OF-CEAS spectrometer working conditions only once, and then during operation the instrument delivers absolute concentrations in real time without the need of any calibration with certified mixtures.

-The conversion factor can be derived from spectral database or by direct calibration using certified mixture.
-Even if the line intensities for CO in this spectral region are well defined -to better than 1% in the HITRAN database (Li et al., 2015)-, in practice calibration with gas standards is found to be more accurate because it cancels sensors pressure and temperature absolute accuracy and allows to minimize line profile effects by considering a specific model in the fit procedure -a Rautian model is used as in Gorrotxategi-Carbajo et al. (2013).
+The conversion factor can be derived from a spectral database or by direct calibration using certified mixtures.
+Even if the line intensities for CO in this spectral region are well defined to better than 1% in the high-resolution transmission molecular absorption (HITRAN) database (Li et al., 2015), in practice calibration with gas standards is found to be more accurate because it cancels sensors pressure and temperature absolute accuracy and allows the minimizing of line profile effects by considering a specific model in the fit procedure - a Rautian model is used as in Gorrotxategi-Carbajo et al. (2013).

-For the comparison campaign in 2006, the OF-CEAS spectrometer was calibrated with 2 high pressure cylinders containing air whose CO concentration had been certified in 1995 by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+For the comparison campaign in 2006, the OF-CEAS spectrometer was calibrated with two high-pressure cylinders containing air whose CO concentration had been certified in 1995 by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 However, the GC was calibrated on the WMO X2004 scale provided by the NOAA.
-Differences between CSIRO and NOAA CO scales in the order of 6 ppb have been reported by Masarie et al. (2001).
-Therefore we reevaluated CO concentrations in the CSIRO cylinders against the WMO CO X2004 scale.
-This was done in 2014 using another OF-CEAS instrument, 30 designed for ice core analysis (Faïn et al., 2014).
-This instrument was calibrated with three standards certified in 2011 by the NOAA GMD (Global Monitoring Division) Carbon Cycle Group on the WMO CO X2004 scale (33.2 ± 0.5 ppb, 51.8 ± 0.1 ppb and 102.1 ± 0.1 ppb of CO).
-The two working standards used to calibrate the instrument for the 2006 campaign, were recalibrated to 35.0 ± 1.5 ppb and 104.0 ± 1.5 ppb while the CSIRO values certified in 1995 were 32.6 ± 0.7 ppb and 98.7 ± 1 ppb, respectively.
+Differences between CSIRO and NOAA CO scales on the order of 6 ppb have been reported by Masarie et al. (2001).
+Therefore, we re-evaluated CO concentrations in the CSIRO cylinders against the WMO CO X2004 scale.
+This was done in 2014 using another OF-CEAS instrument designed for ice core analysis (Faïn et al., 2014).
+This instrument was calibrated with three standards certified in 2011 by the NOAA GMD Carbon Cycle Group on the WMO CO X2004 scale (33.2 ± 0.5 , 51.8 ± 0.1 and 102.1 ± 0.1 ppb of CO).
+The two working standards used to calibrate the instrument for the 2006 campaign were recalibrated to 35.0 ± 1.5 and 104.0 ± 1.5 ppb, while the CSIRO values certified in 1995 were 32.6 ± 0.7 and 98.7 ± 1 ppb, respectively.